-P7 was not the only interviewee who mentioned bonding as an effect of making fun of an outgroup.
+P7 doesn't make it clear about who those powerful people are but they could be politicians or the police.
+He was not the only interviewee who mentioned bonding as an effect of making fun of an outgroup.
 P1 and P6 also talked about laughing at an outgroup but they specifically mentioned the police as the outgroup who they made fun of.
 P6 said the following: